shandongtlb/MI9-Nethunter-Project/README.md

 # MI9-Nethunter-Project
-Warning:This kernel is intended for hacker technology learning and communication, not for illegal use, all behaviors and responsibilities have nothing to do with me!
+Warning: This kernel is intended for hacker technology learning and communication, not for illegal use, all behaviors and responsibilities have nothing to do with me!

 This kernel is modified based on Evirakernel and is suitable for MIUI_Q.
 The kernel version is 4.14.170.
 It can be updated irregularly later.
 You can download and use the kernel from release.

-##Kernel function
+## Kernel function
   WIFI Injection (support otg rt3070l ar9170 rtl8187.......)
   HID attack
   SYSVIPC (now you can run postgresql normally)